 On March 31, 2016, Technip sold the totality of its fully owned subsidiaries Technip Germany Holding GmbH and Technip Germany GmbH to Atop Beteiligungs GmbH.
-A net loss of €21.6 million was recorded on the consolidated accounts as of September 30, 2016 as regards this disposal.
+A net loss of €21.6 million was recorded on the first half-year as regards this disposal.